Etudes List: history, video, content, interesting facts, listen

 It would not be an exaggeration to say that after the appearance of Franz Liszt’s etudes, the history of this genre was divided into “before” and “after”.
 The famous composer managed to create a standard of a fundamentally new genre - a concert etude with highly artistic images and deep philosophical meanings, which took one of the main places in the nineteenth-century genre system.

 Watch the video: The surprising habits of original thinkers.
-Adam Grant (March 2024).
+Adam Grant (November 2024).

 Leave Your Comment